DC 7301Digestive System38 CFR § 4.114

 A 0% rating requires: History of peritoneal adhesions, currently asymptomatic.
 A 80% rating requires: Persistent partial bowel obstruction that is either inoperable and refractory to treatment, or requires total parenteral nutrition (TPN) for obstructive symptoms.
 The difference typically reflects the frequency, severity, or functional impact of the condition as documented in medical records and C&P examination findings.

-Can Peritoneum, adhesions of, due to surgery, trauma, disease, or infection qualify for TDIU (Total Disability Individual Unemployability)?
+Can Peritoneum, adhesions of, due to surgery, trauma, disease, or infection qualify for TDIU?

-What evidence do I need to establish service connection for Peritoneum, adhesions of, due to surgery, trauma, disease, or infection?
+What evidence supports a higher rating for Peritoneum, adhesions of, due to surgery, trauma, disease, or infection?

-What is the C&P exam like for Peritoneum, adhesions of, due to surgery, trauma, disease, or infection?
+What happens at the C&P exam for Peritoneum, adhesions of, due to surgery, trauma, disease, or infection?

 Get a Personalized Rating Analysis